 • Pain can be managed and long remission periods can be achieved

-• Flare-ups can become more frequent or prolonged
+• Flare-ups can become more frequent or more prolonged

 • Symptoms can stay relatively consistent throughout the course of the disease

 In some cases, joint inflammation may continue or worsen despite treatment.
-It may not necessarily lead to a full progressive state of rheumatoid arthritis, but it may become more difficult to maintain your mobility and range of motion.
+It may not necessarily lead to a full progressive state of RA, but it may become more difficult to maintain your mobility and range of motion.

 While it is impossible to know the exact progression of each patient, your physician can help you assess your specific case.
-The progression of your unique condition of rheumatoid arthritis will depend on many factors including the following:
+The progression of your unique condition of RA will depend on many factors including (but not limited to) the following:

 • Whether or not you have a family history of the disease